trekdemo/presentation-ood/content.markdown

 ## Dependency direction
-How to choose the direction of the dependency?
+### How to choose the direction of the dependency?

 * Some classes are more likely then others to have changes in requirements
-* Contcrete classes are mosre likely to change than abstract classes
+* Concrete classes are more likely to change than abstract classes
 * Changing a class with many dependents will cause [shotgun-surgery][shotgun_surgery]